openSUSE:RPM conditional builds

 - Different Naming schemas

-if a user wants to install pidgin while need CLI support, and if she doesn't know the CLI program of pidgin is named finch, she can't find the CLI program forever.
-And if she sudo zypper in pidgin, while the automatic dependency resolver doesn't select finch, she may does not even aware of it.
+If a user wants to install pidgin and needs CLI support, and if they don't know that the CLI version of pidgin is named finch, they won't easily find the CLI program.
+And if they run sudo zypper in pidgin

 - Orphan package